briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 ## 533.05   Importuning

-(Editor’s note: Former Section 533.05 has been deleted from the Codified Ordinances.
+(Editor's note: Former Section 533.05 has been deleted from the Codified Ordinances.
 Section 533.05 was identical to Ohio R.C.
 2907.07(B) which the Ohio Supreme Court held to be unconstitutional in State v.
 Thompson, 95 Ohio St. 3rd 264 (2002).)